Mary S. Grier died from injuries sustained during acts of homicidal violence, according to the state Medical Examiner's office.

 Cranston Police Chief Col. Marco Palombo said that Grier's death remains under investigation and anyone with information is asked to call CPD's criminal investigation unit at 401-942-2211.

-Adams was apprehended in Providence on July 25 on charges of felony assault for allegedly pointing a gun at a woman about a month ago at the same Farmington Avenue address where Grier was found dead.
+on July 25 on charges of felony assault for allegedly where Grier was found dead.

-Since then, Adams was charged with rape and robbery by Johnston police for an attack on a woman on School Street in that town.
+Since then, for an attack on a woman on School Street in that town.
 Police said that rape occurred on April 25.